Your application for medical school is important, but did you know that your medical school interview could be what makes or breaks your acceptance?

 - Thinking of examples from your recent past, how would you assess your empathy and compassion?

-- As a pre-med, what skills have you learned to help manage your time and relieve stress?
+- As a pre-med student, what skills have you learned to help manage your time and relieve stress?

 - If you could be granted three wishes for making the world/society/ your community a better place, what would they be and why?